relations-dil/python-relations-pymysql/PYPI.md

 So with Relations, Models and Fields are defined independent of any backend, which instead is set at runtime.
 So the API will use a DB, everything else will use that API.

-This is just the MySQL bandend of models and what not.
+This is just the MySQL backend of models and what not.

 Don't have great docs yet so I've included some of the unittests to show what's possible.